Use Reliable Data to Make Sure Information is Updated and Accurate

 With this much change happening all the time, how on earth can anyone keep up?
 It’s a challenge, and it negatively affects people across your organization.
 Marketing efficiency plummets.
 Sales misses targets.
 Finance makes bad decisions.
 Making sure your team has accurate and accessible enterprise data can be key to mitigating these unfavorable outcomes.

 Dun & Bradstreet’s Live Business Identity can help.
-When a change to any of our 300 million-plus business records is detected from over 5,000 sources, Live Business Identity is updated, including firmographics and predictive indicators; we make 5 million such updates each day.
+When a change to any of our hundreds of millions of global cmpany records business records is detected from over 5,000 sources, Live Business Identity is updated, including firmographics and predictive indicators; we make 5 million such updates each day.

 In fact, we might even help you shed light on your known unknowns.
 Imagine your team getting answers to some of these important questions.
 By using our data, your data is transformed into a living, breathing, constantly updated resource, allowing your teams to improve marketing ROI, increase sales efficiency, manage risk, and accelerate revenue.